 DEIB Recruiting Kit

+Thank you for your interest in recruiting our outstanding students and alumni at the University of Miami!
 Many employers tell us that they choose to recruit at the University of Miami because of the diversity of our student body.
-Unfortunately, recruiting teams that visit campus – in person and virtually – do not always represent diverse backgrounds, and this sends hollow and conflicting messages.
-We have created our Employer DEIB Kit to provide tools and resources for employers as you develop and elevate your initiatives related to diversity, equity, inclusion, and belonging.
+Unfortunately, recruiting teams that visit campus (in person and virtually) do not always represent diverse backgrounds, and this sends hollow and conflicting messages.
+We have created our Employer DEIB Kit to provide tools and resources for employers as you develop and elevate your initiatives related to diversity, equity, inclusion, and belonging (DEIB).
 It is no longer something to consider; it is a moral imperative.

 • Create safe spaces during the recruiting process where candidates feel valued for the unique identities they bring to the table